maallaard/planar-bridge/README.md

 ## Configuration

-If you want to configure Planar Bridge, copy the default config below and place it in Planar Bridge's repo under the filename `config.toml`.
+If you want to configure Planar Bridge, copy and rename `config-example.toml` to `config.toml` inside this repo.

 Configurations you can make to Planar Bridge are specifying different `imgs/` paths for card scans, and which sets, set types, and promo types to exclude